Delaware State Police: Fallen officers

-Since the establishment of the Highway Traffic Police in 1919, the predecessor to the Delaware State Police, 19 officers have died while on duty, the most recent being April 26, 2017.
+Since the establishment of the Highway Traffic Police in 1919, the predecessor to the Delaware State Police, 20 officers have died while on duty, the most recent being April 26, 2017.
+6 are by automobile crashes, 1 from duty-related illness, 4 from gunfire, 1 by motorcycle crash, 1 from getting struck by a vehicle, 1 from getting struck by a train, 1 by training accident, 1 during pursuit, 1 by Aircraft accident and 3 by vehicular assault.